mblayman/mattlayman.com/content/django-riffs/2021-07-19-14-go-live-deployment.md

     A flood of emails is a quick way to get email accounts flagged and hurt the deliverability of email.

-This brings us to the final strategy that I'll cover.

 #### 3. Use an error tracking service.

 Error tracking services are specifically designed